Videosquared/youtrack-issue-generator/README.md

 # youtrack-issue-generator
-This is a python script designed to create issues on Jetbrains YouTrack.
+This is a python script designed to create issues on Jetbrains YouTrack on a schedule.

 # Installation/Usage on Linux Server
 1. Clone the repo to a location of choice.
 2. Edit `config.json` as follows.
    1. `youtrack-token` - This is the permanent token you need to generate from YouTrack.
+Ensure the token owner has access to the projects you wish to create an issue for.
 For more information see [YouTrack's documentation](https://www.jetbrains.com/help/youtrack/devportal/Manage-Permanent-Token.html#obtain-permanent-token).
    2. `youtrack-api-url` - This is the url to access your instance of YouTrack.
    Example: `https://example.myjetbrains.com/youtrack/` if using cloud instance.
    3. `smtp-username` - This is the username used for authorising with the `smtp` server used to send the notification email.